 Old Spanish Trail Gallery and Museum, Fort Davis, Texas

-The original landscape painting is represented by Ramon Gonzales, Midland Framing and Fine Arts
+This original oil painting was custom framed by Ramon Gonzales, Midland Framing and Fine Arts, Midland, Texas